OpenTails/CRUMPET-Android/README.md

 sudo zypper install libQt5QuickControls2-devel libqt5-qtbase-private-headers-devel
 ```

+#### For Ubuntu Focal Fossa

-For Ubuntu you should install at least the following packages, but we could not to build the project at anyway:
+You should install at least the following packages, but we could not to build the project at anyway:

 ```
 sudo apt-get install extra-cmake-modules qtbase5-dev qtdeclarative5-dev qtmultimedia5-dev qtquickcontrols2-5-dev libqt5svg5-dev libqt5bluetooth5 qtconnectivity5-dev libqt5svg5-dev qtbase5-private-dev